NEOGEO EARLY BETA ROM BUILDS

 was name entry

-Released as: POWER SPIKES II
+POWER SPIKES II

 The known differences are the obvious title screen change and subsequent attract mode title logo of the game.
 In addition, it has a completely different introduction sequence opening. (video and BGM are altered) And finally the league selection screen has the men, women, and hyper choices in different order and with different icons.